-As mentioned in the introduction of this manual, the AVT100 features a DFX (Digital Effects) section which adds digital effects to all three channels.

-The DFX section boasts 16 on-board effects and three controls - DFX Mix, Adjust and Program.
+As mentioned in the introduction of this manual, the AVT150, AVT150H and AVT275 each feature two separate DFX (Digital Effects) sections - the upper DFX section is for the two Overdrive channels, OD1 and OD2, and the lower section is for the Clean & Acoustic Simulator Channels.
+Each DFX section boasts 16 on-board effects and three controls - DFX Mix, Adjust and Program.

-We chose these particular effects algorithms to give you a comprehensive palette of natural sounding options.
+We chose the particular effects algorithms to give you a comprehensive palette of natural sounding options.
 When developing the DFX section, our aim was to enhance the overall sound of the amplifier and, most importantly, allow the effects to work with you instead of masking your all-important tone underneath layers of artificial sounding digital signal processing.